ozcanseker/Social-linked-beer/docs/Finding + Opinion Solid.md

 that all you data gets exposed.
 This means that your life might get flipped-turned upside down.

 This is not a Solid only problem however.
 Exploiters of leaked data are still able to link data from different kinds of sources together.
-Still it is dangerous.
+You will most likely be using the same email address for different services.

 Now an application can access everything in the pod when you give it access.
 This will probably be reworked where an application can only reach a sectioned off part of the pod.
 This might reduce limit the information exposed.

+Also you could be using different pods for different things.
+This way you wont store all your information in one place.

 **I wash my hands in innocence**
 If I ,as a programmer, would not want to spend time and money on securing my back end, I could consider using Solid.
 I might still